 Veepee's success is built on doing things differently.
-In the early 2000s, while retailers and entrepreneurs were racing to establish ecommerce offshoots and marketplaces, Veepee's founders saw an alternative opportunity — to sell end-of-season and overstock inventory of designer brands through time-limited online 'flash' sales.
-Two decades later, Veepee has become a multi-billion dollar business, attracting over 70 million customers a year.
+In the early 2000s, while retailers and entrepreneurs were racing to establish ecommerce offshoots and marketplaces, Jacques-Antoine Granjon and his partners saw an alternative opportunity—to sell end-of-season and overstock inventory of designer brands through time-limited online 'flash' sales.
+Two decades later, Veepee is attracting over 66 million customers a year.

 Underpinning Veepee's growth is a forensic passion for the customer experience.
 Veepee describes this as 'creating the wow'.
 And payments have always been viewed as a key element in creating that 'wow' for customers.